arashnrim/lectern/content/technology/networking/address-resolution-protocol.md

 - networking
 ---

-Used to discover the [[media-access-control-address|MAC address]] of a device given its [[technology/networking/internet-protocol-address|IP address]].
+Used to discover the [[technology/networking/media-access-control-address|MAC address]] of a device given its [[technology/networking/internet-protocol-address|IP address]].
 There are particularly two parts to the ARP protocol, namely the request and response.

 # Process